stop30causeway/website/content/_index.md

 Lack of real consultation with local residents

-Much more detail about all of these points, and a guide to how you can be found in our information leaflet which can be downloaded [here](/assets/stop-30-causeway-flyer.pdf)
+Much more detail about all of these points, and a guide to how you can effectively reply can be found in our information leaflet which can be downloaded [here](/assets/stop-30-causeway-flyer.pdf)

 Remember:
 - Objections can only be made against these specific criteria